0x73unflower/PrintSpooferNet/README.md

 Communication to the spooler service is done through Print System Remote Protocol (MS-RPRN).
 MS-RPRN works through named pipes and the pipe name used by the print spooler service is \pipe\spoolss.
 Vulnerabilities exist in RpcOpenPrinter and RpcRemoteFindFirstPrinterChangeNotification functions.
 Specifically, RpcOpenPrinter allows the retrieval of a handle for the printer server, which is used as an argument to the second API - RpcRemoteFindFirstPrinterChangeNotification which monitors printer object changes and sends change notifications to print clients.
 This change notification requires the print spooler to access the print client.

-If we can create a pipe server that acts as a print client, we can obtain a SYSTEM token to which we can then impersonate.
+We can force the SYSTEM account to connect to a named pipe set up by us.
+The attack is based on the print spooler service, which runs in a SYSTEM context.
+The attack is based on the fact that the print spooler monitors printer object changes and sends change notifications to print clients by connecting to their respective named pipes.
+If we can create a process running with the SeImpersonatePrivilege privilege that simulates a print client (our named pipe server), we will obtain a SYSTEM token that we can impersonate.

 ## Exploit